nuagenetworks/nuage-ospdirector/Documentation/6.0/README.rst

 ..
 Note:: Before performing the procedures in this document, read the *Director Installation and Usage* guide for OSPD 13: https://access.redhat.com/documentation/en-us/red_hat_openstack_platform/13/html/director_installation_and_usage .

-Create seperate repositories for the following packages:
+Create single repository for the following packages:

     * OSC and VRS: `OSC and VRS Packages`_
     * 6WIND and AVRS ( Only for AVRS Deployment) : `6WIND and AVRS Packages`_